alexsaunderswps/User-Guides/web_portal_video_creation_guide.md

 12. Click **"Choose File"** to open a file picker, select the video file you wish to upload
 13. Click **"Upload"** to begin the upload process - *Remain on the **"Upload Video"** until the upload completes
 14. When the video upload has completed, the **"Upload"** button will switch to **"Encode Video"**
-15. Click the **"Encode"** button to begin video encoding - *The encoding process can take upto 45 minutes depending on size and encoding traffic*
+15. Click the **"Encode"** button to begin video encoding - *The encoding process can take up to 45 minutes depending on size and encoding traffic*
 16. The video window will close and you'll be returned to the Videos page will the encoding process continues
 17. *Clicking **"Save"** when editing a video will return you to the Videos page - if you need to replace an existing video those steps are detailed below in step #??
 <div style="page-break-after: always;"></div>